Replicate Azure virtual machines running Storage Spaces Direct to another region

 • The Failover cluster uses the CSV for the data drives.

-1. When you are setting up cloud witness for the cluster, keep witness in the Disaster Recovery region.
+1. When you set up a cloud witness for the cluster, keep the witness in the disaster recovery region.

-2. If you are going to fail over the virtual machines to the subnet on the disaster recovery region, which is different from the source region, then cluster IP address needs to be changed after failover.
-To change IP of the cluster, you need to use the Site Recovery recovery plan script.
+2. If you fail over the virtual machines to the subnet in the disaster recovery region, which is different from the source region, you need to change the cluster IP address after failover.
+To change the IP of the cluster, use the Site Recovery recovery plan script.

 Screenshot that shows where to configure replication settings.